motykatomasz/Supercomputing-For-Big-Data/Blogpost/lab2blogpost.md

 To improve the performance, it'd require to dive really deep into spark optimization techinques which was not feasible based on time and money limits.
 The fact that few days before the deadline, during the day, there were problems with provisioning spot machines was also slowing down work a little bit.

-However, we managed to prove, that you can easily increase your spark application performance just by observing resource usage and chosing the right type of machine.
+However, we managed to prove, that you can easily increase the preformance of your spark application, just by observing usage of resources and chosing the right type of machines.

 # Resources